FineLine Internet MailServer

 5. Run the UNIX command: flfilter -view

-How can I see why a particular message was filtered?
+Confirming why a particular message was filtered

 Every message filtered by FineLine SpamFilter has a few lines added to the message header that specify what condition was met for it to be considered spam.
 This is extremely important for adjusting the software to reduce "false positives" - when a valid message is filtered.
-Just choose the "View message source" (or similar wording) option in your e-mail program to see the headers.
+Just choose the "View message source" (or similar wording) option in your email program to see the headers.

-This package also includes an option to search the Internet block lists for a specified domain name or IP address, listing whether the entry was found in each list.
+This package also includes an option to search Internet block lists for a specified domain name or IP address, listing whether the entry was found in each list.
 This is a very important function for determining whether a particular domain or IP has been listed on the Internet causing messages to be filtered.

 As detailed above, the software first performs a number of content checks against the message before checking information with the Internet.
 These simple content checks shouldn't cause any noticible decrease in system performance since only one message is processed at a time.
 The only delay that might be experienced is with the delivery of some messages since the software may need to wait for the Internet block lists and/or DNS server to respond to different requests, which may add a few seconds to the delivery of a message.
 Since the mail processing should be happening in the background, users shouldn't really notice any difference - except that the number of spam messages they receive drops dramatically!